RiccardoRiccio/Music-Genre-Multiclass-Classification/README.md

 # Music Genre Multi-class Classification

 This project leverages Machine Learning techniques to perform multi-class classification on musical tracks, effectively categorizing them into distinct genres.
+Leverage the CatBoost algorithm and custom Transformer preprocessing technique to improve the classification performance with respect to the standard Machine Learning Algorithm,ù.

 ## Table of Contents
 1. [Project Structure](#project-structure)